 Rick's Free Auto Repair Advice

-But no brake pad is 100% abrasive or adherent.
+Brake pads use either adherent or abrasive friction material, But no brake pad is 100% abrasive or adherent.
 Abrasive brake pads contain some lubricant additives and have some adherent qualities.
 Adherent brake pads contain some abrasive components.
+There are advantages and disadvantages to each type.
+Learn the differences between adherent and abrasive brake pads.

-Abrasive brake pad friction material explained
+Abrasive friction material explained

 It’s this mechanical rubbing of an abrasive material against the metal rotor that converts kinetic energy into heat that stops the vehicle.
 Abrasive pads wear away the rotor surface much faster than it wears out the brake pads.